kstenerud/compact-float/compact-float-specification.md

 |                 37 | `[25]`    | `[80 25]`    |
 |               1000 | `[87 68]` | `[80 87 68]` |

-When an extended exponent VLQ is encountered, it signifies a [special value](#special-values).
+When an extended exponent RVLQ is encountered, it signifies a [special value](#special-values).

 ### Significand VLQ